philglaeser/cleaningdataproject/CodeBook.md

 ## The Process

-Processing the data requires the execution of 1 script,  run_analysis.R It performs the following steps on the origional data.
+Processing the data requires the execution of 1 script, run_analysis.R.
+It performs the following steps on the origional data.

 ### Step 1